RCHG/rchg.github.io/pages/my_codes.md

 It is a code programmed to estimate a probability density function according to a set of constrains that the pdf should fulfill, typically in the form of pdf-moments.
 {:.smallblock}

+### C. Utilities

+I have adapted the tool [papers](https://github.com/RCHG/papers) originally programed by [perrette](https://github.com/perrette) for my own needs.
+It is a cli tool to manage bibtex files and the associated pdf (or other documents).
+I have added functionalities like open the files associated to a given bibtex entry, the managemenet of tags as bibtex keywords, a new list visualization between others.
+{:.smallblock}

 <small markdown="1">[Up to table of contents](#toc)</small>
 {: .text-right }